milesflo/gitCheatSheet/README.md

 #### Stage files to commit
 `$ git add <filename>` - Add file contents to the index

-`$ git add -A` - Update the index not only where the working tree has a file matching <pa$
+`$ git add -A` - Update the index not only where the working tree has a file matching.
 If no <pathspec> is given when -A option is used, all files in the entire working tree

 #### Commit changes in staged files
 `$ git commit -m "<commit message>"` - Commits the staged snapshot with a message.